ldsec/medco-documentation/README.md

 # Documentation of the MedCo Project
-The `docs/` folder on the `master` branch is served using github pages: https://lca1.github.io/medco-documentation/
+The `docs/` folder on the `gh-pages` branch is served using github pages: https://lca1.github.io/medco-documentation/

 ## Build HTML files